 The accompanying financial statements have been prepared in conformity with generally accepted accounting principles, which contemplate continuation of the Company as a going concern.
-The Company has not begun generating revenue, is considered a development stage company, has experienced recurring net operating losses, had an accumulated deficit of (\$122,353) and had a working capital deficiency of (\$97,425) as of March 31, 2011.
+The Company has not begun generating revenue, is considered a development stage company, has experienced recurring net operating losses, and had an accumulated deficit of (\$128,741) and a working capital deficiency of (\$97,813) as of June 30, 2011.
 These factors raise substantial doubt about the Company's ability to continue as a going concern.
-Management plans to issue more shares of common stock in order to raise funds.
 These financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts, or amounts and classification of liabilities that might result from this uncertainty.